vmware-tanzu/community-edition/cli/cmd/plugin/unmanaged-cluster/README.md

   * `log`: Logging utilities that provide detailed bootstrap logs and user-friendly CLI logs.

-### Deprecation of Existing Standalone Clusters
+### Deprecation of Existing Unmanaged Clusters

-For existing `standalone-cluster` users running locally (CAPD), due to the limitations of `standalone-cluster`, you should be able to start using the new `standalone` feature today.
+For existing `standalone-cluster` users running locally (CAPD), due to the limitations of `standalone-cluster`, you should be able to start using the new `unmanaged-cluster` feature today.
 You'll likely find the bootstrapping experience better, faster, and the feature set to be far more capable and rich.

 Those pointing `standalone-cluster` at a infrastructure provider such as AWS, vSphere, or Azure can get nearly the same functionality (and much more) by creating `management-cluster`(s) going forward.
-In fact, the old `standalone-cluster` feature was calling almost the exact same code path as the `managmenet-cluster` plugin.
+In fact, the old `standalone-cluster` feature was calling almost the exact same code path as the `management-cluster` plugin.